 Through hard work and sheer determination, the “Bombshell Man” was able to prove his worth in his high school football team and consequently, attracted a scholarship from the State University of New York at Buffalo where he was to play Division I football.

-Khalil Mack did not play in his freshman year having been redshirted but by the 2010 season he made his way to the starting lineup and was among the most productive defenders in the Mid-American Conference (MAC).
+Khalil Mack did not play in his freshman year having been redshirted but by the 2010 season, he made his way to the starting lineup and was among the most productive defenders in the Mid-American Conference (MAC).
 He recorded a total of 68 tackles, four and a half sacks, ten pass breakups, eight quarterback hurries, and two forced fumbles.
-He also bagged third team all-conference honors.
+He also bagged third-team all-conference honours.

-The following 2011 season had him playing with an increased vigor on the way to becoming first-team All-MAC.
+The following 2011 season had him playing with increased vigour on the way to becoming first-team All-MAC.
 He had 64 total tackles (including 20 and 1/2 for loss), 5 1/2 sacks, one interception with 2 pass breakups, 13 quarterback hurries and 5 forced fumbles.
-In 2012, he earned the first team all-conference honors for the second time having recorded a career-high 94 tackles, tackles for loss (21 – fourth in the nation), 8 sacks,2 pass breakups, 4 quarterback hurries, and 4 forced fumbles.
+In 2012, he earned the first-team all-conference honours for the second time having recorded a career-high 94 tackles, tackles for loss (21 – fourth in the nation), 8 sacks,2 pass breakups, 4 quarterback hurries, and 4 forced fumbles.

 In 2013 Khalil Mack won a number of awards, including the CFPA Linebacker Trophy for the season.
 He also became the first Bull to win the MAC Defensive Player of the Year in Buffalo’s history within the MAC and was also named a second-team All-American by the Associated Press.
 The outside linebacker played 13 games in the season and made 100 tackles including 19 tackles for loss, 10.5 sacks, three interceptions, and forced five fumbles.

 At the end of his college career, Khalil was ranked as the team’s best football player in the history of the Division I program.